ThePornDatabase/namer/readme.rst

         - TZ=America/Los_Angeles
         - NAMER_CONFIG=/config/namer.cfg
       volumes:
-        - /apps/namer/:/config <- this will store the namer.cfg file.
+        - /apps/namer/:/config <- this will store the namer.cfg file copied by you from the git repo ( namer/namer.cfg.default )
-        - /media:/data <- this will have the four folders namer needs to work, referenced in the config file.
+        - /media:/data <- this will have the four folders namer needs to work, referenced in the namer.cfg file you create.
       restart: always

 Copy namer.cfg to your config location (a path mapped to /config/namer.cfg above), and set values for your setup.